openenergymonitor/emonhub/configuration.md

 ### Names

 Its possible to specify sensor value names to help with identification.
 The emoncms nodes module can also load these names for its node list.
-Another possibility not yet implmented is to use these names to publish sensor values to MQTT topics of the form nodes/emontx/power1.
+Another possibility not yet implemented is to use these names to publish sensor values to MQTT topics of the form nodes/emontx/power1.

     [[8]]
         [[[rx]]]